 High-performance refractor and Maksutov-Cassegrain telescopes both offer superb views of the Moon, planets, and double stars, with some of the best performance physically possible for a given aperture size.
 Both have advantages and disadvantages that can make them more or less suited for your purposes than the other.

-In this article, we’ll be comparing achromat and apochromat refractors (which have their own differences and different properties) to Maksutov-Cassegrains for the purpose of visual observation.
-The choice of one over the other is not all that binary; their performance can be very good in either design and, more often than not, is such, but where exactly cost, aperture, convenience, and weight intersect is ultimately what will influence your decision.
+I’d give you a hint that the choice of one over the other is not all that binary.
+Their performance can be very good in either design and, more often than not, is such.
+But where exactly cost, aperture, convenience, and weight intersect is ultimately what would influence your decision.

 Good refractors and Maksutov-Cassegrains are both reputed for high-resolution views with no diffraction spikes or fuzzy focus at high magnifications to worry about.
 This makes them ideal for viewing the Moon and planets, as well as splitting double stars.
 However, they are, of course, completely different in optical design and general usage.